en-japan-air/enscalator/README.md

 ### How to write a plugin and include it?
-Plugins are stored in lib/enscalator/plugins/.
+Plugins are modules and stored in lib/enscalator/plugins/.
-Right now you have a couchbase plugin available.
+Right now you have a [couchbase plugin](lib/enscalator/plugins/couchbase.rb) available.
 When you want to use your plugin you just have to `include PluginName` inside your template.
 See lib/enscalator/template/jobposting.rb for an example.
 Don't forget to `require` your new plugin in lib/enscalator.rb.